virusz4274/custom/README.md

 # myconfigs
-Contains all the configuration files of my raspberrypi server.
+Contains all the configuration files of my devices